About

 The important dates are:

-Saturday, November 4, 2023 is the last day to submit your observations on an LA BioBlitz Challenge game card at an LAPL location or online completion form.
+Saturday, November 8, 2025 is the last day to submit your observations onto iNaturalist and complete an online completion form.

-The results will be published on the LA BioBlitz Challenge webpage in mid-November.
+The results will be published on the LA Nature Quest webpage in mid-November.

 Observations

-What kinds of observations should I make during the LA BioBlitz Challenge?
+What kinds of observations should I make during the LA Nature Quest?

-Make observations and share pictures of any wild (non-cultivated or non-captive) animals, insects and plants.
-We need your help to observe, photograph, and upload at least 10 observations to iNaturalist, including three or more of the indicator species and at least one observation in a data cold spot.
+Make observations and share pictures of any wild (non-cultivated or non-captive) animals, insects, and plants.
+We need your help to observe, photograph, and upload at least 10 observations to iNaturalist, including three or more of the indicator species, one or more invasive species, and at least one observation in a data cold spot.
 Do your best to take good pictures of the species you observe!

 What if I am not sure the picture I took is one of the indicator species?
 How do my observations get identified?